OpenDAoC/OpenDAoC-Core/SRD/05_Social_Systems/Command_System.md

 ## Spam Protection

 ### Command Spam Detection

+**Game Rule Summary**: To prevent spam and flooding, most commands have a built-in delay between uses.
+Regular players must wait about half a second between commands, but Game Masters and Administrators can bypass this restriction when they need to perform their duties quickly.

 ```csharp
 public static bool IsSpammingCommand(GamePlayer player, string commandName, int delay = 500)
 {